Contacts by Research Area

 Multi-organ Physiology

-Systemic biological responses to challenges spanning multiple organ systems, including the physiological consequences of circadian rhythms, nutritional requirements, and stress.
+Systemic biological responses to challenges spanning multiple organ systems, including the physiological consequences of circadian rhythms, and stress as related to human health.

 Email: zuzana.justinova@nih.gov